joaormorais/ISEC-SO2-PumpGame/README.md

 (Operating Systems II)
 Finished in June 2022

-I have been tasked with the development of a game (Pupm Game) using C.
+I have been tasked with the development of a game (Pump Game) using C.

 The game supports a maximum of two players and will utilize shared memory, named pipes, and a circular buffer in its architecture.